containers-ai/rook/design/Alameda/design.md

 ## What is Alameda

 Alameda is an intelligent resource orchestrator for Kubernetes, providing the features of autonomous balancing, scaling, and scheduling by using machine learning.
-Alameda learns the continuing changes of computing resources from K8S clusters, predicts the future computing resoruce demands for pods and nodes, and intelligently orchestrates the underlying computing resources without manual configuration.
+Alameda learns the continuing changes of computing resources from K8S clusters, predicts the future computing resources demands for pods and nodes, and intelligently orchestrates the underlying computing resources without manual configuration.

 For more details, please refer to https://github.com/containers-ai/Alameda